omarciodanilo/100DaysOfCloud/Journey/002/Readme.md

-# Create an SNS topic, create three Billing Alarms using CloudWatch
+# Create an SNS topic and create three Billing Alarms using CloudWatch

 ## Introduction